Chapter 12

 "[23] For the wages of sin is death, ..."

-JESUS CHRIST DIED IN OUR PLACE
+JESUS CHRIST ALSO DIED IN OUR PLACE

 This was the whole purpose for His crucifixion on the cross.
 For completeness let us review this event as recorded in,